kneasle/kneasle.github.io/content/projects/bellmetal.md

 supported by any existing tools.
 However, in Bellmetal, I could simply add the rotational symmetry as a proof constraint (similar to how multi-part proving worked) and get immediate feedback over whether the methods and their reversals were true in the context of the composition.
-Without this, the process of compositing would have been incredibly tedious and error prone and I likely would have given up early on in the composing process.
+Without this, the process of composing would have been incredibly tedious and error prone and I likely would have given up early on in the composing process.